 Please do NOT enter your own name as a Contact; as the Account Holder you are already included by the registration software.

-If you need to add anyone 7 days or less before program starts, you must ALSO send an email to firstname.lastname@example.org at least one day before the pickup: list the contact's name, relationship to camper, phone number.
+If you need to add anyone fewer than 5 days before the program starts, you must ALSO email firstname.lastname@example.org at least one day before the pickup: include the contact's name, relationship to the participant and a phone number.

-If a Contact is added online 7 days or less before the program starts, and you entered into your Account Portal but do not email us, the staff at the program location for this coming week will NOT get those Contact updates.
+If you have entered a Contact into your Account Portal fewer than 5 days before the program starts but do not email us, the staff on site at the program will NOT have been notified of the Contact updates.
 For your child's safety, the staff will have to speak to you personally by phone before they can release your child to someone not on the paper attendance list they have at camp.

 Please look for registration status in your Account Portal.
 If you see "waitlist" then that participant is on the waitlist.
-Our registration software will not accept payment if waitlisting.
+Our registration software will not accept payment for a participant on the waitlist.
 If a spot opens, we call and email the next waitlisted person and include a deadline for reply and payment arranged through the office.

 This information is also available as a downloadable PDF here.